 Pest description and crop damage Adult beetles are about 0.25 inch long.
 They are dome-shaped and yellow to copper brown with eight small black spots in three rows across each wing cover.
 Eggs are small and yellow.
 The mature yellow larva is about 0.6 inch long and covered with dark, branched spines.
 Pupae are yellow to copper color and about 0.25 inch.

 Both larvae and adults feed on the underside of leaves, leaving the upper surface intact.
 Damaged plants have a characteristic lace-like appearance.
 These remaining tissues die in about two days and turn brown, often giving the entire field a "burnt" cast.
 Pods and stems often are attacked, and shredded plants may die before any crop is matured.
 If overwintering populations are high, seedling damage may occur, though economic damage usually does not occur before August.

 Biology and life history Adult beetles overwinter in hedgerows, ditch banks, and woodlands and may attack plants soon after seedlings emerge in spring.
-Most beetles leave their winter quarters over a two-month period.
+Most beetles leave their winter habitat over a two-month period.

 Following feeding, adult females deposit eggs in clusters of 40 or more on the undersurface of leaves.
 Eggs hatch in 5 to 14 days, and larvae continue to feed for 2 to 5 weeks.
 Larvae pupate on leaves, and adults emerge after about 10 days.
 Adults feed, mate, and lay eggs over a period of two weeks.
 Generation time from egg to adult is about 30 days.
 There may be up to four generations each year.